MichaelSafwatHanna/code-challenge-1/README.md

 ### Bonus

-- Commit and track history in github repo
+- Commit and track history in github repo.
-- Add ability to deploy in Docker container
+- Write clean, modular and testable code.
 - Instead of running `node store.js` alter the runtime so it can be run as `./store`.
+- Add ability to deploy in Docker container.
+- Add GitLab compatible CI/CD to perform a server deploy.